apache/beam/beam-site/contribute/testing.md

 function in the way in which they are intended.

-Precommit tests are kicked off when a user makes a Pull Request against the `apache/beam` repository and the Travis, Jenkins, and Coveralls statuses are displayed at the bottom of the pull request page.
+Precommit tests are kicked off when a user makes a Pull Request against the `apache/beam` repository and the Jenkins and Coveralls statuses are displayed at the bottom of the pull request page.
 Clicking on “Details” will open the status page in the selected tool; there, test status and output can be viewed.

 ### Postcommit